-If your city wonders what are the most impactful climate measures to take, this article comes right on the spot.
-Prioritising climate actions is difficult, even in a growing city (25k to 200k inhabitants).
-We want you to help you with that. 🙌 We looked at what measures are done by most of our users, are profitable and have the biggest CO2 impact.
+If your city wonders what the most impactful climate measures to take are, then this article is helpful.
+Prioritizing climate actions is difficult, even in a growing city of 25k to 200k inhabitants.
+We want to help you with your plan of action for climate change.
+We looked at what profitable measures (with the most significant CO2 impact) are done by our FutureproofedCities users.
 Check them out!👇

-Challenges of a growing city (between 25k and 200k inhabitants) are unique.
+The challenges of a growing city (between 25k and 200k inhabitants) are unique.
 At first sight, it seems like a growing city has more resources than a small municipality.
-However, more departments means more diverse colleagues to convince.
+However, more departments mean more diverse colleagues to convince.
 Also, bigger cities have more stakeholders and policies to consider.
 Processes might take more time.

 Externally, financing large-scale projects is still challenging.
-In top of that, growing cities experiment wider ranges of household income.
+On top of that, growing cities experiment with wider ranges of household income.
 Inequalities tend to increase with the city size, resulting in some sectors of society living in precarious situations.
 Climate is often not a priority for those sectors.

-While in a small municipality households and mobility are the most important emitters, a growing city has a new player: the tertiary sector.
-The tertiary sector includes for example shops, schools, restaurants and hospitals.
-Together, households, mobility and tertiary can make up between 80% and 97% of total emissions of a growing city.
-In this article, we will explore the 'must-do' measures for a medium-sized city with concrete examples and tips.
+While in a small municipality households and mobility are the most critical emitters, a growing city has a new player: the tertiary sector.
+The tertiary sector includes shops, schools, restaurants, and hospitals, for example.
+Together, households, mobility, and tertiary can make up between 80% and 97% of a growing city’s total emissions.
+This article will explore the 'must-do' measures for a medium-sized city plan of action for climate change with concrete examples and tips.

 We want to help you focus on the most realistic and impactful measures.
-We analysed measures in our database: the most implemented among our users, the most profitable and the most impactful in CO2.
-The result: a list of measures that can help to inspire and focus on scaling up climate action.
+We analyzed measures in our database: the most implemented among our users, the most profitable, and the most impactful in reducing CO2.
+The result: a list of measures for your plan of action for climate change that can inspire and focus on scaling up climate action.

-Our first advice is to start acting in your own administration.
+Our first advice is to start acting in your administration.
 Why?
-1) leading by example shows your real commitment and 2) you can start to connect and set an agenda with colleagues of other departments.
-What measures to prioritise based on euro and carbon savings?
+1) leading by example shows your real commitment and 2) you can begin to connect and set a plan with colleagues of other departments.
+What measures to prioritize based on Euro and carbon savings?

-- Reduction in emissions of municipal buildings.
+🌳 Reduction in emissions of municipal buildings.
 Making more efficient use of the buildings and appliances used by the municipality is possible.
-Action example: Brugge (118k inhabitants) partners up with a project to decrease the total energy consumption of its buildings (NL).
+Action example: Brugge (118k inhabitants) partners up with a project to decrease its buildings’ total energy consumption (NL).

-- Reduction in emissions of municipal fleet.
+🚛 Reduction in emissions of the municipal fleet.
 This measure encourages making more efficient use of the current fleet.
-Action related: employees from Dilbeek (41k inhabitants) swap the car for a bike, setting the example for a more sustainable mobility (NL).
+Action related: Dilbeek (41k inhabitants) employees swap the car for a bike, setting the example for a more sustainable mobility (NL).

 Mobility in growing cities is challenging.
-Moving goods, people and services is often done by using fossil fuels.
-Additionally, it is common to see cars in the city with only one or two passengers.
+Moving goods, people, and services is often done by using fossil fuels.
+Additionally, it’s common to see cars in the city with only one or two passengers.
 Our take on the subject?
 Promoting efficient public transport while switching private transport to soft mobility is the way to go.

-- Modal shift to biking/walking.
-This means promoting the use of bikes or foot instead of cars.
-Action example: Hasselt (77k inhabitants) makes it safer to cyclist to park their bikes in the city (NL).
+- A modal shift to biking/walking.
+This means promoting the use of bikes or by foot instead of cars.
+Action example: Hasselt (77k inhabitants) makes it safer for cyclists to park their bikes in the city (NL).

 - Car sharing.
 No more one-man-show in the car.
 Sharing is caring.
 Action example: Vilvoorde (45k inhabitants) offers a car to be shared with companies (NL).

 - Reduction of superfluous mileage in traffic.
-This measure implies the local supply of needs so that less travels are required.
+This measure implies the local supply of needs so that fewer travels are required.
 Action example: Dilbeek (41k inhabitants) employees bring the information you need at home… by bike (NL).

 - Electric buses.
 This measure implies the replacement of diesel or gasoline-fueled buses for electric ones.
-Sounds impossible for a city to have influence on the public transport?
+Sounds impossible for a city to influence public transport?
 Action example: a city in Romania (Turda, 47k inhabitants) replaced its entire bus fleet for electric buses.

-- Modal shift to public transport (without train).
+- A modal shift to public transport (without train).
 Promoting the use of public transport can be possible from the municipality.
-Action example: Brugge (118k inhabitants) offers a free bus that goes through the city centre (NL).
+Action example: Brugge (118k inhabitants) offers a free bus through the city centre (NL).

 Housing in bigger cities is more diverse than in small municipalities.
 Often, big apartment buildings make it difficult to undertake large-scale renovations.
 On the other hand, big houses in the suburbs are frequently old and not well insulated.

 - Purchase of 100% green electricity*.
 Buying green electricity is becoming the norm for many households.
 Your city can speed up this process.
-Action examples: Brugge (118k inhabitants) encourages the group purchase of green electricity for households and Leuven (100k inhabitants) set up a project to massively switch to green energy (NL).
+Action examples: Brugge (118k inhabitants) encourages the group purchase of green electricity for households and Leuven (100k inhabitants) sets up a project to switch to green energy (NL) massively.

 - Reduction of electricity consumption by more energy-efficient appliances.
-Replacing inefficient domestic appliances for more efficient ones can save a lot of money and energy.
-Action example: Ostend (70k inhabitants) offers free advice to identify the most inefficient appliances at home (NL).
+Replacing inefficient domestic appliances with more efficient ones can save a lot of money and energy.
+Action example: Ostend (70k inhabitants) offers free advice to identify the most inefficient home appliances (NL).